-The Reserve Bank of Australia has left interest rates on hold for the eleventh month in a row.
+The Reserve Bank of Australia has left interest rates unchanged for the fourteenth consecutive month.

 Statement by Glenn Stevens, Governor: Monetary Policy Decision

 At its meeting today, the Board decided to leave the cash rate unchanged at 2.5 per cent.
 [Read more...]